 - in person - payments may be made in person at the “Post Office” or at any “Paypoint” outlet.
 Please ensure you take any correspondence with you which includes the pre-printed barcode.
 Without the barcode, payment cannot be taken

 Appealing a penalty charge notice

 1. Appeals made within 14 days

 If you wish, you can contact Doncaster Council immediately after you receive the Penalty Charge Notice (PCN).
 You should aim to do this within 14 days of receiving the PCN if you want to preserve the right to pay at the discount rate of £35 (higher rate) or £25 (lower rate).
-You will normally be asked to put your point in writing - you can do this in writing, or by completing the following e-form:
+All appeals must be submitted in writing, either by post or using the link below:

 State your case clearly and simply.
 If you have evidence to support your claims such as receipts or witness statements, send these in.
-(We recommend that you always send copies only and hold on to the originals).
+(For postal appeals we recommend that you always send copies only and hold on to the originals).